CodeReclaimers/btce-api/README.md

 ========

 This library provides a wrapper (hopefully a convenient one) around the public and trading APIs of the BTC-e.com exchange site.
-It depends only on the following standard Python libraries:
+So that you don't have to spend your time chasing down wacky dependencies, it depends only on the following standard libraries that are "batteries included" with a Python 2.7
+installation:

     datetime, hashlib, hmac, HTMLParser, httplib, json, urllib, warnings

-Some of the samples use matplotlib and NumPy, but these are not required to use the library itself.
+Some of the samples use matplotlib and NumPy, and the tests use unittest (although I find it easier to run them with nose), but these are not used in the library itself.

 NOTE: BTC-e is not affiliated with this project; this is a completely independent implementation based on the API description.
 Use at your own risk.

-If you find the library useful and would like to donate, please send some coins
+If you find the library useful and would like to donate (and many thanks to those that have donated!), please send some coins here:
-here:

     LTC LatrKXtfw66LQUURrxBzCE7cxFc9Sv8FWf
     BTC 16vnh6gwFYLGneBa8JUk7NaXpEt3Qojqs1